FDead21/Rock-Paper-Scissors-Classification/README.md

 **The script will:**

--Prepare and augment the data
+- Prepare and augment the data
--Create and train the model
+- Create and train the model
--Evaluate the model on the validation set
+- Evaluate the model on the validation set
--Generate visualizations of the results
+- Generate visualizations of the results

 **Model Architecture**

 The model uses a pre-trained VGG16 network as a base, with the following modifications:

--Removal of the top (fully connected) layers
+- Removal of the top (fully connected) layers
--Addition of a Global Average Pooling layer
+- Addition of a Global Average Pooling layer
--Addition of a Dense layer with 256 units and ReLU activation -Output layer with 3 units (for the 3 classes) and softmax activation
+- ADdition of a Dense layer with 256 units and ReLU activation
+- Output layer with 3 units (for the 3 classes) and softmax activation

 **Results**